Summary: I wrote a script to list all operators on Hackage, and which packages they are used by.

 Writing the code to produce the operator list took about 15 minutes, and I made some notes as I was going.

-• At first I used readFile to suck in the data and putStr to print it to the console.
-That corrupted Unicode operators, so I switched to readFileUTF8' and writeFileUTF8.
+to print it to the console.
+That corrupted Unicode operators, so I switched toreadFileUTF8'

 User Exercise